Use the mediation picker to quickly integrate any open-sourced and versioned adapter into your app.

 If an adapter needs updating outside the lifecycle of a third-party SDK release,

 the patch version will increase.
 A bug fix for adapter version

 be released in version

-The mediation networks table above has the following values for ad source optimization support:
+The mediation networks table above uses the following values for ad source optimization support:

 |Ad source optimization support||What it means|

 ||The ad network only participates in bidding.
 Ad source optimization is not applicable.|